alcesleo/git-101/slides.md

 Note:
 - Don't start using `push` until you feel comfortable with fetch+merge.
 - I'll show you the clone command later
+- Sometimes your push gets rejected, and you have to pull first

 ---